toebeann/Sprintaholic/README.md

 - Customise your movement speed and zoom to your heart's content!
 - Optional premade config files to suit your preferences!

-Tested compatible with Supermarket Simulator v1.0.2
+Tested compatible with Supermarket Simulator v1.1.7 on both Steam and PC Game Pass.\
+Has not been tested in multiplayer - if you use it in multiplayer, please [get in touch](#need-help) letting me know how it goes!

 ## Installation

 Extremely easy!
-Either use [Vortex](https://www.nexusmods.com/about/vortex/) to install from [Nexus Mods](https://www.nexusmods.com/supermarketsimulator/mods/792), or for manual installation follow these 3 simple steps:
+Just follow these 3 simple steps:

-1. If you haven't already, install [Tobey's BepInEx x MelonLoader Pack for Supermarket Simulator](https://github.com/toebeann/BepInEx.SupermarketSimulator) (make sure to read the [Quick Start](https://github.com/toebeann/BepInEx.SupermarketSimulator#quick-start), I promise it's easy!)
+1. If you haven't already, install [Tobey's BepInEx Pack for Supermarket Simulator](https://github.com/toebeann/BepInEx.SupermarketSimulator) (make sure to read the [quick start](https://github.com/toebeann/BepInEx.SupermarketSimulator#quick-start), I promise it's easy!)
 2. [Download the latest release of Sprintaholic from the releases page](https://github.com/toebeann/Sprintaholic/releases/latest/download/Tobey.Sprintaholic.SupermarketSimulator.zip)
 3. Extract the `BepInEx` folder from the downloaded Sprintaholic zip file into your game folder - an easy way to do this is simply double-click on the zip file and then drag the `BepInEx` folder out into your game folder